|

 Award-winning in home care is offered by Comfort Keepers to elders in need of help with daily tasks and extra care.
 Our committed and well educated caregivers can assist your loved one in staying in their home for as long as is secure—a dream for many seniors.

-Uncategorized | April 12, 2021
+Winnipeg Senior Health | April 12, 2021

-How Aging Affects Our Feet
+How Aging Affects Feet:

-To start with, there’s a decrease in collagen production which causes the natural cushioning of the feet to diminish.
-Without this padding, the feet lose their ability to absorb shocks, often leading to severe soreness and pain when walking.
 Blood circulation can also begin to slow as we age, especially for those dealing with diabetes, vein disease, or other conditions.
 Proper circulation is crucial in keeping the human body healthy, and when the feet don’t get the blood supply they need, several problems can arise – severe swelling being chief among them.
-Arthritis, particularly in the big toe or top of the foot, can lead to stiffness, dull aches, and decreased range of motion.

 While all of these changes are certainly common, seniors should not assume that foot pain is to be simply tolerated.
 Seniors can take steps to care for their feet, reduce their risk of the aforementioned problems, and maintain their independence.
 With these tips, seniors can embrace Thoreau’s words and enjoy all that the day has to offer.